Francesca

 2. Is it at least the answer that is most likely to be true?

-The correct answer will either restate a fact from the passage or combine facts from the passage to infer something new.
+The correct answer in a Supported question will either restate a fact from the passage or combine facts from the passage to infer something new.

 When an answer accurately restates a fact from the passage, don’t hesitate to select that answer.
 Restatements, which have to be true, are great answers.